Regularity of fixed-point vertex operator subalgebras: Introduction

 One may ask if we can weaken our hypotheses further.
 It is conceivable that one could weaken the non-negatively graded condition, but it would require even more examination of the literature than we have done in section \ref{sec:literature}.
 We use the grading assumption for $T^\sigma$ in the modular invariance result of \cite{M04}, and by the remark the end of the introduction in that paper, it appears that we may need to assume the stronger condition of $C_{2+s}$-cofiniteness when $T^\sigma$ has lowest $L(0)$-eigenvalue $-s \leq 0$.
 We also use the assumption $s_{T,T}\neq 0$, which follows from the Verlinde formula, whose proof in \cite{HV} assumes $T$ is of ``CFT type''.
 We have been able to replace this assumption with the strictly weaker ``non-negatively graded'' assumption, but going further appears to require substantially more work.
 As far as we know, it is not so easy to find interesting examples that would justify the effort.

+At the end of this paper, we will describe an application of our main theorem to the theory of holomorphic orbifolds and the Generalized Moonshine conjecture.
+Further applications have already appeared in the literature.
+For example, \cite{vEMS} use our main result to construct new abelian intertwining algebras, and place the theory of cyclic orbifolds on a very sound footing.
+Their results have allowed the classification of holomorphic vertex operator algebras of central charge 24 to advance quite rapidly, and have also led to the full solution of the Generalized Moonshine conjecture in \cite{GM4}.

 This paper has the following structure: In \S2, we introduce some definitions and notation.
 In \S3, we prove some auxiliary results that connect our methods with the existing literature.
 In \S4, we prove three useful results: First, $T$ decomposes as a direct sum of simple currents for $T^\sigma$.
 Second, any irreducible $T^\sigma$-module is a direct summand of some irreducible twisted $T$-module.
 Third, $T^{\sigma}$ is projective as a $T^{\sigma}$-module.
-This section is ``purely genus zero'' in the sense that it does not use any modular invariance results or techniques.
+This section is ``purely genus zero'' in the sense that the contribution of modular invariance results is negligible.
 In \S5, we introduce the Moore-Seiberg-Huang argument using the machinery of two-point genus-one functions, prove the rigidity of every simple $T^{\sigma}$-module, and conclude with the Main Theorem.
+In \S6, we apply our main theorem to produce an $SL_2(\bZ)$-compatibility for twisted twining characters in the theory of holomorphic orbifolds, and in particular, resolve the corresponding $SL_2(\bZ)$-compatibility claim in the Generalized Moonshine Conjecture.